-Dr. Frye is a faculty member of the School of Integrative Studies where he coordinates the Nonprofit Fellows and serves as the Social Entrepreneurship concentration head for the Master of Arts in Interdisciplinary Studies (MAIS) degree.
-Dr. Frye also teaches courses in nonprofit, leadership, and community studies.
-A trained sociologist, he explores how communities make sense of and navigate social change, changes made to physical space, and the role of local government and nonprofit organizations in mediating change, particularly around housing access and rights.
+Dr. Frye is a faculty member of the School of Integrative Studies where he works with students pursuing a minor in Nonprofit Studies and serves as the Social Entrepreneurship concentration head for the Master of Arts in Interdisciplinary Studies (MAIS) degree.
+A trained sociologist, Dr. Frye is passionate about helping communities make sense of and navigate economic, social, political, and environmental change, while contributing to a greater understanding of the role of local government and nonprofit organizations in mediating change.

-In addition to his scholarship, Dr. Frye has 10 years of professional experience designing, evaluating, and improving programs and services for local government and nonprofit organizations.
+In addition to his teaching, scholarship, and service, Dr. Frye has 10 years of professional experience designing, evaluating, and improving programs and services for local government and nonprofit organizations.